Summer Car and Bike Show and Entertainment hosted by the City of Beckley and Shade Tree Car Club planned for July 30 - NewsBreak

 Summer Car and Bike Show and Entertainment hosted by the City of Beckley and Shade Tree Car Club planned for July 30

 BECKLEY, WVa.
-(WVDN) – Beckley’s Summer Car and Bike Show is scheduled for Saturday, July 30th from 4 to 8 pm.
+(Hinton News) - Beckley’s Summer Car and Bike Show is scheduled for Saturday, July 30th from 4 to 8 pm.
 The City of Beckley and Shade Tree Car Club are working together to co-host the show this year.

 An exciting feature of this car and bike show is live entertainment.
 Enjoy Motown music by the How Great Thou Art Theatre Group at Word Park from 5:45-7:30 pm.
 Also, country musicians Alan Kinsler and Peyton Alexis will perform near the Cardinals sculpture on the corner of Neville and Heber Streets from 5:30-7:30 pm.
 Several food vendors have registered to set up and offer fair favorites.
 Plus, games and activities will be available at Word Park.